mandotorres/plutus-pioneer-program/README.md

 # Decentralized Tix

-Decentalized Tix is a prototype for selling tickets using the blockchain.
+Decentalized Tix is a prototype for an event ticketing system using the blockchain.

 ## User Flow Process
 ![Burn user token diagram](docs/resources/user-flow-diagram.jpg)